-- Monitoring through work scrutiny, assemblies and pupil interviews.
+- Monitoring by MFL subject leader, supported by SLT is undertaken through work scrutiny, learning walks and pupil/teacher interviews.

-- Pupil interviews – children recall exciting speaking and listening opportunities in lessons and our International Day of Languages.
+- Pupil interviews – children are able to recall exciting speaking and listening opportunities in lessons and during our International Day of Languages.

 - Cross curricular links build cultural capital exposing children to a wider range of experiences.